 won a fifth term in office.
 Alexievich boycotted the elections, saying

-has said that the subject of his next book will be love, in “every
+has revealed that the subject of his next book will be love, in "every

 combination possible".
 Along with 30 other writers, she left the